Angélica Barrios: 2020 to present – Breakthrough and Pan American Championship

 Barrios’s performance at the 2021 Racquetball World Championships qualified her for 2022 World Games in Birmingham, Alabama, where she captured the bronze medal in women's singles.
 Barrios beat Natalia Mendez of Argentina, 15–9, 7–15, 15–14, 15–9, in the quarterfinals, lost to eventual gold medalist Paola Longoria of Mexico in the semi-finals, 15–12, 15–12, 15–9, and then won the 3rd place match against Mexican Samantha Salas, 15–4, 15–12, 9–15, 15–12.
-She’s the first Bolivian player to medal in racquetball at the World Games.
+She's the first Bolivian player to medal in racquetball at the World Games.

+At the 2024 Racquetball World Championships in San Antonio, Texas, Barrios was a bronze medalist in Mixed Doubles with Conrrado Moscoso, as they lost in the semi-finals to Mexicans Javier Mar and Montserrat Mejia.
+In Women's Singles, Barrios lost to American Kelani Lawrence in the Round of 16, and in doubles she and Jenny Daza lost to Canadians Frédérique Lambert and Juliette Parent in the quarterfinals.

+Barrios competed at the 2025 World Games in Chengdu, China, where she finished fourth in Women's Singles.
+She lost in the semi-finals to Mexican Paola Longoria, as the result of an injury to the meniscus in her right knee during the fifth game.
+Her injury prevented her from contesting the bronze medal match against Guatemalan Gabriela Martinez.
+She also played Mixed Doubles with Conrrado Moscoso, and they had to default their quarterfinal match versus Japan's Michimune Kono and Harumi Kajino due to Barrios's injury.

 Career summary

 Barrios has represented Bolivia internationally several times, reaching the podium six times with the highlight being her gold medal win at the 2022 Pan American Racquetball Championships.

 Career record

 This table lists Barrios’s results across annual events.

 Note: W = winner, F = finalist, SF = semi-finalist, QF = quarterfinalist, 16 = Round of 16.
 P = pandemic cancelled event.